TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-05-4-ways-to-speedup-your-symfony-development-with-packagebuilder.md

 <img src="/assets/images/posts/2018/symplify-4-pb/error.png" class="img-thumbnail">

-Do you need this to work in your CLI app?
+Do you need this to work on your CLI app?
 Thanks to [Ondra Machulda](https://github.com/ondram)'s motivation [issues](https://github.com/Symplify/Symplify/pull/716) I came with decoupled Symfony\Console Application logic.

 Use like: